dotnet/cli/Documentation/specs/runtime-configuration-file.md

 In compilation targets, the `runtime`, `resources` and `native` properties of a dependency are omitted, because they are not relevant to compilation.
 Similarly, in runtime targets, the `compile` property is omitted, because it is not relevant to runtime.

-Only dependencies with a `type` value of `package` should be considered by `apphost`.
+Only dependencies with a `type` value of `package` should be considered by the host.
 There may be other items, used for other purposes (for example, Projects, Reference Assemblies, etc.

 ### `libraries` Section (`.deps.json`)